 Message from Dr. Mary C. Farach-Carson, Associate Dean for Research

-Message from Dr. Dharini van der Hoeven, Student Research Coordinator
+Message from Dr. Dharini van der Hoeven, Director of Pre-/Post-Doctoral Research

 Through their participation in research and creative endeavors, dental and dental hygiene students become better thinkers, innovators, and problem solvers, cultivating a depth of understanding needed to make a positive difference in the world.
 At the Research Showcase, we recognize those students who participated in the Summer Research Program and celebrate their contributions to discovery.
 As with any difficult undertaking, it takes a team effort to be successful, and special thanks and recognition are due to the faculty mentors who volunteer their time and knowledge to support the Summer Research Program.
 I hope you enjoy this year’s Research Showcase.
 Thank you for supporting our students on this special day.